Samantha Putko ’16 Chosen to Receive National Fellowship Award

 Skills that Translate to Any Field

-Stonehill's Theatre Arts program does NOT require an ‘entrance’ audition.
+Stonehill's Theatre Arts minor does NOT require an ‘entrance’ audition.
 All students, from any discipline, are welcome to audition for productions and work on various technical crews.

-Having studied and worked in the Theatre Arts program, our students become ready to pursue further goals related to the theatre and other fields that stress:
+Having studied and worked in the Theatre Arts minor, our students become ready to pursue further goals related to the theatre and other fields that stress:

 - Interpersonal communication